raiment-studios/monorepo/source/projects/organization/principles.md

 **Notes**

-## Ask questions and alwayus ask for questions
+## Always ask for questions

-## Include why when stating what
+## Always explain why

+The motivation and the intent are the most important.